CZ-NIC/yangson/docs/statement.rst

    .. automethod:: parse

-      This method raises :exc:`WrongArgument` if a statement argument is invalid.
+      This method raises :exc:`~.WrongArgument` if a statement argument is invalid.
 It may also raise parsing exceptions defined in the :mod:`.parser` module.